fbergama/i3-themer/README.md

 themes altogether with the possible command line options.

 To list the available themes type

     ./i3wm-themer -l

 To apply the desired theme

     ./i3wm-themer -a [THEME_ID]

-And here we go, you have a BEATIFUL desktop! !!
+And here you go, you have a BEATIFUL desktop! !!
 </ul>

 <h2>Disclaimer</h2>